 If you’re looking for things to do in Oceanside, CA that involve the best places to get an adult beverage, you won’t have to look far for artisanal cocktails, small-batch breweries, and wine tasting.
 Head to Frankie’s (new craft cocktail bar), Pacific Coast Spirits, Shore Room, Bunker House, The Rooftop Bar (dog-friendly), Bagby Beer Co, South O Brewing, & Local Tap House.

 The Grid VR

-As of early 2022, this Oceanside attraction is temporarily closed.
-But, when it reopens (hopefully soon), The Grid VR eSports Arean is a great activity in Oceanside for a rainy day.
+The Grid VR eSports Arena is a great activity in Oceanside for a rainy day.
 From laser tag to fitness games, arcades, a blacklight lounge, art, and painting, there is a handful of VR games to enjoy.
 Multi-player games all in virtual reality mean an ultimate thrill for your whole group.

 👉 Read Next: 15 Best Hotels in Oceanside, CA